Brucellosis in Dogs

 A new test run by Iowa State and Kansas State is the PCR, which detects DNA genetic material.
 PCR for Brucellosis can pick up as little as 10 bacteria in the blood, making it accurate at levels not seen in other tests.
 This test eliminates the false positives and negatives that plagued tests in the past.
 The accuracy of PCR gives us more comfort with testing, plus it is fast.
 We can usually get turnaround the same week, although they tell you 10-14 days.
 This test is less expensive and more accurate than culture; eventually states will replace its requirement for culture with PCR.

 Any additions to your kennel should be tested with the PCR test and isolated for 4 weeks.
 Artificial insemination (AI) can also help prevent the risk of transferring the disease (see below).

 ADULT DOGS BROUGHT IN

-Puppies are far less risk but still a risk and when brought in you should PCR test them to be sure they are clean.
+Puppies are far less risk but still a risk.
+When brought in, you should PCR test them to be sure they are clean.
 One PCR test and puppy from a known source will make me comfortable with the addition to my kennel.

-Breeding females coming into the kennel should be Brucellosis negative on PCR within 30 days of the breeding and arrive with the test results or don’t breed!
+Breeding females coming into the kennel should be Brucellosis-negative on PCR within 30 days of the breeding and arrive with the test results – otherwise, don’t breed!
 It is always best to breed AI from your male with no contact with outside female to decrease risk.
 The risk has made most of us refuse breeding other people’s females, but if you insist on testing negative for Brucellosis and using AI, it can be done safely.

 If you need help, call us at 1-800-786-4751.